 Neither our society nor our planet are as well as they should be.
 Greater wisdom is needed both in diagnosis and in finding cures.

 We emphasize wisdom because we believe this is about more than finding a quick-fix in technology or politics – it is about finding something deeper within ourselves and our societies.

 What we will cover

 During the Gathering we will come together to share our vision of Life Itself.
 It will also be a moment to support each other to fulfil our collective and individual dreams.
-We will have moments to explore specific areas such as Collective Intelligence, Beyond mind perception play, the Life Itself issue tree, and the road map.
+We will have moments to explore specific areas relating to wisdom and development, both individual and collective, along with more directed discussions around the organisation itself.

 The Gathering is a moment for the mind, heart, soul and body to meet through a powerful shared experience.

 We will preserve space in the program to allow for suggestions during the week and we welcome ideas for new topics and activities in advance.

 We want to bring together all kinds of people who have at their heart a deep concern to help improve the world and a desire to do so wisely.